zonghaohuang007/home/_pages/about.md

 My name is Zonghao Huang.
 I am currently a Ph.D. student at [Department of Computer Science, Duke University](https://www.cs.duke.edu/), where I am fortunately advised by Prof. [Mike Reiter](https://reitermk.github.io/).
 Previously, I did my undergraduate study in Electronic & Information Engineering at Amoy University (Xiamen University).

-Generally, I am interested in the intersection of theoretical computer science, machine learning, and cryptography.
-The goal of my research is to design provably secure and robust machine learning models and systems.
+Generally, I am interested in the intersection of theoretical computer science, machine learning, and security & privacy.
+The goals of my research are: 1) to develop theoretical foundation for secure and robust machine learning systems, and 2) to apply adversarial machine learning to solve security & privacy problems.